 If the plant is root-bound, score the root ball to cut through any circular roots.

-Amending the hole is not necessary or advised.
+Amending the hole is not necessary or advised unless you know you have poor drainage.
 Backfilling with only native soil will help your plant develop a stronger root system.

 Provide New Plants with Shade

-Depending on the plant and its position in your yard, you may want to provide it with temporary shade.
+Depending on the plant and its sun exposure in your yard, you may want to provide it with temporary shade.
 It’s still intensely sunny out there.

 Watering New Plants